 One of my favorite ways to craft after reading a book is by simply re-creating a scene in the story.
-Here is what we came up with.
-This is my picture, because you know, I can't resist being childlike with my children! :)
+We focused on the cover of the book.
+Below is how my artwork turned out.

 Normally I post pictures with my tutorials but I was so absorbed in doing the craft with my boys that I literally forgot to get out the camera.
 I know, RARE for me, but I have to admit it was great just creating and not worrying so much about getting a photo of every step.
-So here's the low down on our craft:
+So below is the low down on our craft.

 1. We started out with a black sheet of card stock paper.
 I wanted the background to look like there were stars so I poured some gold glitter glue in a paper bowl and diluted it down so the glitter wasn’t so concentrated.
 Then we used a circle foam brush to dab all over the page to create stars.